vikaschouhan8/angular_restaurant_app/README.md

 ### This program does the following : ###

 1. Login and Signup option.
-2. After login it will redirect to Deshboard and will show the preconfigured restaurant which will contain top restaurant along with information.
+2. After login it will redirect to Deshboard and will show the preconfigured restaurant which will contain top restaurants along with thier information.
 3. At Deshboard we have “Add menu” and “Add table” Options.
 4. Menu item information will contain the PRICE,FOOD TYPE (veg , nonveg, egg, alcohol) and FOOD DESCRIPTION.
 5. Add Table section will add the table information.
 It will contain TABLE ID, TABLE NAME and NUMBER OF CHAIRS